updated-classic-docs/guide/docs/en/mp1/download.md

 3. **Anti Aliasing.**

-    The game's anti aliasing works bad on Hardware mode.
-The problem is a white lines on geometry in dark places ONLY.
+    The game's anti aliasing works bad in Hardware mode.
+The problem is that a white lines appear on geometry in dark places ONLY.
 Here is how it looks like:

     -------IMAGE-------